ForomePlatform/anfisa/README.md

 ## Local Installation

 #### Caution:
-If you would like to try Anfisa, we strongly recommend installing it from one of the released tags or from branch v.0.4.x
+This is a master branch that from time to time can be unstable or untested.

-Master is temporary unstable.
+If you would like to try Anfisa, we strongly recommend installing it from one of the released tags

 #### Installation instructions